mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 If this seems confusing it is because it is!
 It is hard to come up with a good example where bounded polymorphism is needed.
 Typically the difference is not important and the non-generic form is used.
-TODO: You emailed Kyle and Paul about this.

 ## Structural Typing